strangerstudios/sitewide-sales/readme.txt

 1. Create a new `Sitewide Sale` under `Sitewide Sales` > `Add New`.

 == Changelog ==

+= 1.2 - 2021-09-17 =
+* FEATURE: Added EDD module
+* FEATURE: Added "Custom" module
+* ENHANCEMENT: Start and end times can now be set for Sitewide Sales
+* ENHANCEMENT: Added daily revenue chart to reports
+* ENHANCEMENT: Clicking the discount code link in PMPro reports now shows the orders that have used that code
+* ENHANCEMENT: Added filter `swsales_pmpro_landing_page_default_discount_code`
+* BUG FIX/ENHANCEMENT: Now hiding discount code option for PMPro checkout on SWS landing page
+* BUG FIX: Now checking that PMPro discount code is valid before applying on landing page
+* BUG FIX: WooCommerce coupons are no longer being applied on every page
+* BUG FIX: Removed strike price from WC subscriptions as it wasn't showing consistently
+* BUG FIX: Resolved issue where `swsales_show_banner filter` would not always fire

 = 1.1 - 2020-09-21 =
 * NOTE: Sending launch emails today.
 * FEATURE: Added a one click migration from PMPro Sitewide Sales.